 Marquette managed to get to the free-throw line 21 times, but only converted 13 of them.
-The 3-point field goal proved to be the difference in this highly competitive game.
+But it was 3-point shooting proved to be the difference.
 The Blue Demons – who are top ten in the nation in 3-point field goals made – shot 9-for-28 on 3-pointers, compared to Marquette’s 2-for-13.

 The Marquette Golden Eagles played the game in pink uniforms commemorating Coach Kay Vow and her “play4 Kay” breast cancer awareness.

 LOOKOUT PASS — On the brink of another successful day of skiing at Look Out Mountain, my mind was already wandering to the ski lodge and imagining that first cold sip of beer splashing my lips.
 Little did I know that that much anticipated sip of beer would turn into a miraculous mark of achievement.

 Looking at Rainbow Ridge, I could see a long line of pine trees hugging each side of the slope.
 Despite Rainbow Ridge being my hill to ski, I’ve skied it several times, and I felt an urge of spontaneity.
 While descending from the hill, I quickly made up my mind that I would venture off the beaten path, go off-course and cut through the trees.